psychoinformatics-de/cbbs-imaging-docs/content/pages/datamanagement/import_dicoms.rst

 :order: 420

 `datalad-hirni <https://github.com/psychoinformatics-de/datalad-hirni>`_
-also provides a command to import a DICOM tarball for an acquisition into a `study dataset <{filename}study_setup.rst>`_.
+provides a command to import a DICOM tarball for an acquisition into a `study dataset <{filename}study_setup.rst>`_.
 The command to be used for that is::

   datalad hirni-import-dcm [TARBALL] [ACQUISITION ID]